Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: https://ro.wikipedia.org

-During the years of the Second World War, Queen Mother Elena (1896-1982) used her influence to save as many Jews as possible from the Romanian Holocaust despite the presence of the German army and General Ion Antonescu’s lack of sympathy for her.
-For risking her life to save Jews from extermination, she was awarded post-mortem with the Righteous Among Nations title by the State of Israel.
+During WW2, Queen Mother Elena (1896-1982) used her influence to save as many Jews as possible from the Romanian Holocaust.
+She acted despite the heavy presence of the German army and General Ion Antonescu’s lack of sympathy for her.
+For her courage, she was awarded post-mortem with the Righteous Among Nations title by the State of Israel.

 Iuliu Maniu defended himself at the staged trial organized by the communists in 1947